quintel/documentation/docs/main/co2-emission-factors.md

 * Hydrogen production with biomass gasification technology

 ## Imported carriers
 The ETM calculates CO<sub>2</sub> emissions via the primary emission method.
-As a consequence, emissions from imported energy carriers are taken into account.
 Read more about the main principles of emission calculations [here](co2-main-principles#modelling-principles).

-As a result, the ETM uses emissions factors for imported carriers that do not have direct emissions when used (meaning they do not have a carbon content).
-The ETM assigns an emission factor to the import of the following carriers:
+As a result, the ETM assigns emissions factors for imported carriers that do not have direct emissions when used:
 * Imported electricity
 * Imported hydrogen
 * Imported heat